washingtonstateuniversity/WSUWP-Build-Plugins-Public/edit-flow/readme.txt

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 == Upgrade Notice ==

+= 0.9 =
+Bump minimum version of PHP to 5.4.
+Start implementation of Block Editor compatible modules, various improvements and bugfixes.

+= 0.8.3 =
+Improvements and bugfixes.

 = 0.8.2 =
 Minor enhancements and bug fixes, translation updates.